shaked-pro/PlaywrightTest/README.md

 # Clutch Test

-Hey Clutch team, please review my solution. note that I used a fake google accoun to avoid authentication issues. the google-profile folder is in gitIgnore.
+A Playwrite automation to extract data from google marketplace.
+Used a fake google account to avoid authentication issues (google-profile folder is in gitignore).

 To run the unit tests type ```` npm test ````